cjhoon96/BAEKJOON/SAP Certi/SAP Fiori Certi Guide.md

-## 9. SAP-provided SAP Fiori apps represent which part of SAP’s UX strategy?
+## 9. SAP-provided SAP Fiori apps represent which part of SAP’s UX strategy?❌

  A. New